KIT-ISAS/iviz/iviz_roslib/README.md

 Unlike Rosbridge, you do not need a special websocket app to talk to ROS.
 Still, there are some things you need to keep in mind.
 * Instead of URIs like _ws://localhost:9090_, you now connect directly to _http://localhost:11311_.
-* ROS is a peer-to-peer network, so if you're working with other computers, it is important for you to know your address.
+* ROS is a peer-to-peer network, so if you're working with other computers, you will need an address that can be reached from the outside.
 This is because this address will be sent to the other computers when they want to establish a connection with you.
 If this address is not reachable to other nodes, you will only be able to subscribe and listen to other nodes, but they will not be able to subscribe to your topics.
 * You also need a caller id, such as _/my_node_.
 This name must be unique in the ROS network.